satchitchatterji/OriginOfSymmetry/README.md

     sh student_install.sh

+Additionally, you will need to install the following libraries:

+    pip install wandb matplotlib

-Also install W&B using ```pip install wandb``` and login as normal.
-As per testing this should install necessary libraries.
+Do not forget to log in with W&B. As per testing this should install all necessary libraries.
 If not, please start a pull request.

 ## Execution